02/22/2023

 “We’ve earned a great reputation in the community,” Snethun says.
 “I believe that there’s no other form of real estate where the tenant and the landlord are so aligned.
 Our tenants are financially motivated to look after the land like it was their own as that is how they maximize crop yields.”

-According to Millard, the new strategy leverages the same economics that makes farmland appealing, along with our proven management capabilities and reputation in the agricultural space.
+According to Millard, the new strategy leverages the same economics that make farmland appealing, along with our proven management capabilities and reputation in the agricultural space.

 “Over the six years we’ve spent running our Agricultural Land Trust, we’ve developed a track record of being able to close land acquisition deals on time with farmers, which provides important liquidity for them,” he says.